JAC-CS-Game-Programming-Fall22/6-Pokemon/README.md

 - `./config/pokemon.json`: A collection of names and stats, which makes it trivial for a non-programmer to create additional Pokémon and help out in the overall design of the game.
 - `./src/services/PokemonFactory.js`: The configuration data is loaded into the factory such that we can use the `createInstance()` method to spit out any Pokémon we want.
+- `./src/enums/PokemonName.js`: To reference the Pokémon by something sturdier than just a string.
+You'll see that it's empty; we're actually dynamically creating these enums inside `PokemonFactory::load()`.
 - `./src/entities/Pokemon.js`: The box of numbers that constitutes a Pokémon.
 Honestly, look inside, they really are just a bunch of numbers!
 Later they'll have couple of sprites associated with them but that's about it.
 It's remarkable they've been able to create one of the most successful game franchises around this!
 - `./src/user-interface/PokemonStatsPanel.js`: Extends the `Panel` UI element to display the stats of the Pokémon.
 - `./src/states/game/PokemonStatsState.js`: Instantiates a `PokemonStatsPanel` to display to the player.
 - `./src/entities/Player::initializeParty()`: Uses the `PokemonFactory` to populate the player's party with one Pokémon.
-- `./src/enums/PokemonName.js`: To reference the Pokémon by something sturdier than just a string.

 ## 🥊 Pokémon-4 (The "Battle" Update)